So I have recently started this “lifestyle change.”

-If I call it a “diet,” I'll fail miserably like I have a thousand other times.
-I'm trying really hard to watch what I eat.
+If I call it a “diet,” I will fail miserably as I have a thousand other times.
+I try really hard to watch what I eat.
 Most days I keep a nifty online journal that tells me how many calories I can have and how many I’ve consumed.
-It’s been helpful.
+It’s really been helpful.
 Tonight, I even walked two and a half miles, which is awesome for me.
 I’m still sitting here sweatin’ my balls off!

-I know everyone is different.
+I know everyone is different and all that jazz.
 I know I shouldn’t weigh myself all the time.
-I know I've been drinking almost a gallon of water a day to fight hunger.
+I know I have been drinking almost a gallon of water a day to fight hunger.
 I know I should walk more.
 I know what I should know.

 I know I will lose the weight.
 I know I need to.
 I have gained almost 100 pounds since high school and there’s no reason for that.
 Yes, I had three children, I have a stressful job and a hard marriage.
-Still, not an excuse.
-I think I’m more disappointed in myself for all the excuses and letting my weight get so out of control.
+Still, not a good excuse.
+I really think I’m more disappointed in myself for listening to all the excuses and letting my weight get so out of control.

 I have a constant fight with my reasoning.
 If I eat just one more bite, it won’t hurt.
-I have to finish my whole plate or I'll be wasting money.
+I have to finish my whole plate or I will be wasting money.

 My whole life I thought that I was fat because family always said I was.
-I remember asking Mom for a snack.
-My mom replied “and you wonder why you’re so fat.”
+Once, I asked for a snack and my mom replied “and you wonder why you’re so fat.”
 I was only 10.
-Looking at pictures, I see I wasn’t fat, I was beautiful.
-Maybe if my family and kids at school hadn’t been cruel, I'd have cared how I looked.
-Maybe I wouldn’t have been so discouraged.
+But looking back at pictures, I see I wasn’t fat, I was beautiful.
+Maybe if my family and kids at school hadn’t been cruel, I would have cared about how I looked.
+Then maybe I wouldn’t have been so discouraged.
 Now that I have friends who encourage me, I know that I can do it.
 I can lose this weight.

-I really need to get hot for Aunt Becky’s cruise.
+I really need to get hot for Aunt Becky’s cruise (ed note: WOO-HOO!).
 I need to be able to wear a swimsuit in the Bahamas and not look like a beached whale.

 100 lbs.
 That’s all.